I’ve been thinking a lot about creativity lately.

 As we acknowledge the difficulties, I encourage us to also lean into them to create a new way forward.

-Elizabeth Denham Thompson, an ordained minister, Licensed Marriage and Family Therapists, ACPE Psychotherapist, is owner of Eremos Consulting Group in Colorado.
-She has provided consulting, coaching and therapy services with clergy and congregations in the Rocky Mt. region for 20 years.
+An ordained minister, Licensed Marriage and Family Therapists, ACPE Psychotherapist, Thompson is owner of Eremos Consulting Group in Colorado.
+She has provided consulting, coaching and therapy services with clergy and congregations in the Rocky Mountain region for 20 years.